Blartic77/Master/TRAAutosplitterREADME.md

 Remember that the splits for both NBJ and 100% categories are available on speedrun.com.

-The splits for NBJ can be found in the following link (https://www.speedrun.com/splits/TRAAnyNoBJ_4bqa3.rar) The splits for 100% can be found in the following link (https://www.speedrun.com/splits/TRASecretsSplits_fmme1.rar)
+-The splits for NBJ can be found in the following link: https://www.speedrun.com/splits/TRAAnyNoBJ_4bqa3.rar

+-The splits for 100% can be found in the following link: https://www.speedrun.com/splits/TRASecretsSplits_fmme1.rar

 To use it, get the .asl (https://www.speedrun.com/tools/NLM_TRAautosplitter_v3_80pl6.zip), run LiveSplit, right click on it --> Edit Layout --> + --> Control --> Scriptable Autosplitter, then go to Layout Settings --> Scriptable Autosplitter and select the .asl file.
 As of now you should have all 23 autosplits ticked and you should be good to go.